IQSS/dataverse/doc/sphinx-guides/source/developers/big-data-support.rst

 ``./asadmin create-jvm-options "-Ddataverse.files.<id>.ingestsizelimit=<size in bytes>"``

-**IMPORTANT:** One additional step that is required to enable direct download to work with previewers is to allow cross site (CORS) requests on your S3 store.
+**IMPORTANT:** One additional step that is required to enable direct uploads via Dataverse and for direct download to work with previewers is to allow cross site (CORS) requests on your S3 store.
-The example below shows how to enable the minimum needed CORS rules on a bucket using the AWS CLI command line tool.
-Note that you may need to add more methods and/or locations, if you also need to support certain previewers and external tools.
+The example below shows how to enable CORS rules (to support upload and download) on a bucket using the AWS CLI command line tool.
+Note that you may want to limit the AllowedOrigins and/or AllowedHeaders further.  https://github.com/GlobalDataverseCommunityConsortium/dataverse-previewers/wiki/Using-Previewers-with-download-redirects-from-S3 has some additional information about doing this.

 ``aws s3api put-bucket-cors --bucket <BUCKET_NAME> --cors-configuration file://cors.json``